-Ginger Mint is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
-The fragrant oval green leaves with showy yellow variegation are usually harvested from late spring to early fall.
+Peppermint is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+The fragrant pointy green leaves can be harvested at any time in the season.
 The leaves have a minty taste.